 The San Francisco-Oakland Bay bridge, opened to traffic on November 12, 1936 as the route for both U.S. 40 and 50, carries Interstate 80 across San Francisco Bay.
 The span consisted of three segments: the western suspension bridge with four towers, the Yerba Buena Tunnel on Yerba Buena Island, and the eastern cantilever through truss bridge.
 Earthquake retrofitting between 1994 and 2004 reinforced the suspension bridge west from Yerba Buena Island, bringing the span to current specifications.
 The eastern span was not reinforced and instead was replaced during an 11-year construction project commencing in 2002.
 The new Bay Bridge, a single-anchored suspension bridge with a lone tower, opened to traffic on September 2, 2013.
 This span accommodates side by side traffic rather than a double deck like its predecessor.
 It ties into a new causeway from the east and includes a bike/pedestrian path to Yerba Buena Island.
-The old bridge closed on August 28, 2012 and will be dismantled by 2015.
+The old bridge closed on August 28, 2012 and dismantling efforts continue into 2016.

 In early 2006, widening to six lanes was completed from Ruff Road (Milepost 429) to Nebraska 370 (Milepost 439).
 Expansion followed between the Nebraska 66/Mahoney State Park Interchange (Exit 326) and Ruff Road (Milepost 429).
 This included rebuilding/widening of the long twin I-80 bridges over the Platte River near milepost 427.
 As of December 2006, the new three-lane westbound bridge over the Platte River was under construction while traffic was maintained on the old twin two-lane bridges just to the south.
 The new eastbound span later opened on January 4, 2008, nine months ahead of schedule, as part of an overall eastbound lane opening between Mahoney State Park and Ruff Road.
 Removal of the old bridges and side work continued through to fall 2008.
 The $45-million project to replace the Platte River bridges started in August 2002.16